Automattic/jetpack/readme.txt

 **Enhancements**

+* Admin Page: Removed Javascript patterns previously used in the Admin Page that should improve performance lightly (bind pattern).
 * SEO Tools: Removed SEO Tools from Jumpstart
 * VideoPress: Default to grid view when linking to upload videos

 **Improved compatibility**